-Ardagh and ConAgra Foods entered a supply agreement June 2013.
-Under the agreement, Ardagh will invest more than $250m in building two DWI (Drawn and Wall-Ironed) can manufacturing facilities to fulfil ConAgra Foods' substantial food can requirements in the US.
+Ardagh and ConAgra Foods entered a supply agreement in June 2013.
+Under the agreement, Ardagh will invest more than $250m in building two DWI (Drawn and Wall-Ironed) can manufacturing facilities to fulfil ConAgra Foods’ substantial food can requirements in the US.

 The two facilities will convert ConAgra Foods’ traditional three-piece shelf-sized cans to Ardagh’s flexible DWI technology and manufacture the exclusive pressurised thin-wall DWI food cans.